Software I use

 Calendar

-The calendar software I use is Org.
+The software I use for my calendar is Org.
 It collects the scheduled tasks from the to-do lists in a user's Org files and displays the scheduled tasks in an agenda view that is like a calendar.
-See the agenda-related settings in my Org config.

 I love using Org for my calendar and to-do lists because it allows me to manage my scheduled and unscheduled tasks together in the same files using the same software.

 The email client I use is an Emacs package named mu4e.
-It's easy to set up compared to other Emacs-based email clients (e.g., Gnus).
-See my mu4e config.
+Like most Emacs packages, mu4e is satisfyingly configurable (see my mu4e config).

-One of mu4e's many benefits is that it uses maildir, my favorite email storage format.
-Each message in a maildir directory is stored in its own file, and I prefer this because my favorite backup solution is rsync with hard links for file deduplication, which doesn't work well with large, frequently modified files (e.g., mbox files).
+Another benefit of mu4e is that it uses maildir, my favorite email storage format.
+Each message in a maildir directory is stored in its own file, and I prefer this because my favorite solution for local backups is rsync with hard links for file deduplication, which doesn't work well with large, frequently modified files like mbox files.

 Version control

-I author static web pages for personal sites using the best tools for each site, which might be Org files (e.g., uses/index.org), Bash scripts (e.g., SCRIPT1 and SCRIPT2), plain old HTML files or a non-Emacs-based static site generator (e.g., Astro).
+I create personal websites using the best tools for each site, which might be Bash scripts (e.g., mkindex), Org files (e.g., uses/index.org), non-Org static site generators (e.g., Astro), or plain old HTML files.

-I format my HTML, CSS and JavaScript using a Node.js package named Prettier via an Emacs package named format-all.
-I like that Prettier has zero dependencies, unlike most Node.js packages I've used.
+I format my HTML, CSS, and JavaScript using Prettier via an Emacs package named format-all, which integrates code formatters into Emacs.
+I like that Prettier has zero dependencies, unlike nearly every other Node.js package I've used.

-I configure Firefox using my user.js, userChrome.css and userContent.css.
-I use the settings panels only when necessary (e.g., cookie and site data exceptions).
+I configure Firefox primarily using my user.js, userChrome.css, and userContent.css files.
+I use the settings panels only when necessary.

 Image editors

-For professional work, I use whichever image editors my team uses, but for personal tasks, I mostly use GIMP and ImageMagick.
+For professional work, I use whichever image editors my coworkers use, but for personal tasks, I use GIMP and ImageMagick.

 One area where GIMP and ImageMagick are lacking is ICO files, which are image containers that are commonly used to store PNGs (e.g., favicons).
-ICOs created by GIMP are too large because the PNGs aren't compressed well, and ICOs created by ImageMagick are even larger because the PNGs are converted to BMPs.
-So I create ICOs using a dedicated ICO creator and one or more PNG optimizers.
-Of the 24 command-line ICO creators I've evaluated, the best are icoutil, go-png2ico, icopack and pngs-to-ico.py, which create equally small ICOs.
-And of the six PNG optimizers I've tried, the best are Oxipng (lossless) and pngquant (lossy).
+ICOs created by GIMP are too large because GIMP doesn't compress PNGs well, and ICOs created by ImageMagick are even larger because ImageMagick converts PNGs to BMPs.
+So instead of using GIMP or ImageMagick to create an ICO containing my PNGs, I run one or more optimizers on my PNGs and then create an ICO using a dedicated ICO creator.
+Of the six PNG optimizers I've tried, the best are Oxipng (lossless) and pngquant (lossy).
+And of the 24 command-line ICO creators I've evaluated, the best are go-png2ico, icopack, icoutil, and pngs-to-ico.py, which create equally small ICOs.

 Image viewer